FZJ-INM1-BDA/siibra-explorer/src/plugin_examples/plugin_api.md

   - **[PLUGINNAME]** returns a plugin handler.
 This would be how to interface with the plugins.

-    - *blink(sec?:number)* : Function that causes the floating widget to blink, attempt to grab user attention
+    - *blink(sec?:number)* : Function that causes the floating widget to blink, attempt to grab user attention (silently fails if called on startup).
-    - *shutdown()* : Function that causes the widget to shutdown dynamically. (triggers onShutdown callback)
+    - *shutdown()* : Function that causes the widget to shutdown dynamically. (triggers onShutdown callback, silently fails if called on startup)
     - *onShutdown(callback)* : Attaches a callback function, which is called when the plugin is shutdown.
     - *initState* : passed from `manifest.json`.
 Useful for setting initial state of the plugin.
 Can be any JSON valid value (array, object, string).
     - *initStateUrl* : passed from `manifest.json`.
 Useful for setting initial state of the plugin.
 Can be any JSON valid value (array, object, string).
     - *setInitManifestUrl(url|null)* set/unset the url for a manifest json that will be fetched on atlas viewer startup. the argument should be a valid URL, has necessary CORS header, and returns a valid manifest json file. null will unset the search param.
+Useful for passing/preserving state.
+If called multiple times, the last one will take effect.

     ```js
     const pluginHandler = window.interactiveViewer.pluginControl[PLUGINNAME]